 Carol has a Master’s Degree in Social Work from Washington University in St. Louis.
 Carol was a pediatric oncology and hematology social worker at St. Louis Children’s Hospital and Children’s Hospital National Medical Center.

-Carol lives with Frank Robbins, her sweet, long suffering husband of 43 years.
-Their oldest son Frank Robbins is an engineer who lives with his wife Laura and their three high-energy children and a yard full of chickens in St. Louis, their second son Jono Robbins, who also lives in St. Louis, is an art teacher and studio art in ceramics.
+Carol lives with Frank Robbins, her sweet, long suffering husband of 45 years.
+Their oldest son Frank Robbins is an engineer who lives with his wife Laura and their three high-energy children and a yard full of various animals outside of Boston, their second son Jono Robbins, who also lives in St. Louis, is a in his 17th year as an art teacher .
 The dog and cat are long gone, and Carol is thinking of letting the plants die.